CrypticSignal/video-quality-metrics/README.md

 - FFmpeg installed and in your PATH.
 Your build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqs` when running this command line program).
 If you're on Windows, you can download an FFmpeg binary which has `--enable-libvmaf` in the configuration by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.
 - The files **vmaf_v0.6.1.pkl** and **vmaf_v0.6.1.pkl.model** need to be in the same directory as video-metrics.py.
 These files are not needed if you only want the encoding time and filesize to be shown (you must specify `-dqs` in this case).

 # Example Table:
-The table is saved in a file named **Table.txt**.
+The table is saved as a file named **Table.txt**.
 Here's an example of the table that is created when opting to compare presets:
 ```
 You chose to encode a30.mkv using x264 with a CRF of 23.
 +-----------+-------------------+----------+---------------------------+-------+------+-------+